 Human Resource Management refers to the procedure of managing the human resource of a company.
 The employees are the driving force of an organisation and it is imperative that their performance is measured effectively by the Human Resource Department.
 The agenda of Human Resource Management is to develop competence in an organisation's employees and gain a strong competitive advantages.
 The assignment below is based on Tesco Plc, one of the biggest retail organisation in the United Kingdom.
-It covers purpose and scope of HRM in resourcing an organisation with talent and skills and effectiveness of key elements of Human Resource Management in the company.
+It covers purpose and scope of HRM in resourcing an organisation with talent and skills and effectiveness of key elements of strategic HRM in the company.
 It also covers analysis of internal and external factors affecting HRM decision-making including employment legislation.
-The report also includes application of Human Resource Management Practices (Bello‐Pintado, 2015).
+The report also includes the application and objectives of HRM Practices (Bello‐Pintado, 2015).

 For an organisation as big as Tesco, it is important that its employees are managed and their performances are measured and maintained in a consistent way that contributes to organisation's wellbeing and long term sustainability.